mouryasatish2126/E-voting-system/README.md

 4. Open metamask and create accounts for voters and candidates
 5. Run the react app: `npm start`

-## Deploy smart contract on testnet:
-Refer to this video for deploying smart contract on testnet: https://youtu.be/L1L050u7j2M

 ## Note:
 You can open and paste the code in Remix and test all the functions.